iamsomraj/MERN-Shopping-App/README.md

 # One Stop EShop (MERN-Shopping-App)

-One Stop EShop is a repository, which contains an app, built using MongoDB, Express, React and Nodejs.
-The main state of the application is maintained using Redux.
+One Stop EShop - A Modern Fullstack E-commerce Website Built with the React, Redux Toolkit, Express, Tailwind CSS, Heroicons, Mongo DB and Payment Gateway.

 ## Features